Barefoot Buck | How Aly From Alabama Found Her Love Of The Outdoors

 As time went on, Cody finally convinced me to at least try it.
 So, I did… and I have been hooked ever since!

-And just when I thought hunting could not get any better than what I had experienced over the last year and a half, I got to experience this incredible N1 moment.
+And just when I thought hunting could not get any better than what I had experienced over the previous year-and-a-half, I got to experience an incredible N1 moment… the Barefoot Buck.

 Instead of encouraging me to try a different spot, Cody decided to come with me to the same spot, once again.